learn-co-students/dsc-while-loops-break-and-continue-lab-dc-ds-100719/README.md

 number_of_cooked_pancakes = 0
 # use a while loop to make yourself 5 pancakes for breakfast
 # each pancake takes 27 seconds to cook on each side
+# it takes an average of 5 seconds to flip a pancake, add or remove a pancake from the pan.
 # you must decrease the time_for_breakfast each time you
 # add a pancake to the skillet (frying pan) or flip a pancake (i.e. 2 times per pancake)
 # there is only room for one pancake at a time